 Impossible to know what the Chinese are thinking: A “no” or “I didn’t understand” are usually implicit and you have to understand the hidden agenda behind a “yes”.
 "Perhaps” usually means “no”.
 A “yes” can also simply mean “yes, I understand/I hear you” without necessarily implying agreement or consent.

-3 – A dedicated environment: L’École de design’s China Studio
+3 – A dedicated environment: the school's China Studio

 4 – A truly international experience, with a degree recognized in France and abroad

-The MDes Transultural Design program teaches students how to decipher social uses and gain a better understanding of the Chinese market in order to propose relevant solutions tailored to the users, with an anthropological design approach.
+The master's level degree program teaches students how to decipher social uses and gain a better understanding of the Chinese market in order to propose relevant solutions tailored to the users, with an anthropological design approach.
 The internship experiences and the various working relationships that are part of the program also teach the young designers to work as part of an international team, bringing together a great variety of profiles and nationalities.

 5 – A stepping stone towards an international career

-The MDes Transcultural Design China Studio program is a real stepping stone towards an international career in design.
+This 'international design strategy' program is a real stepping stone towards an international career in design.
 Indeed, most of the students who complete this program start their career on the international scene.
-On graduation day, 80% of them have already found employment.

 Some of them become entrepreneurs like Baptiste Maingon, 2015 alumni, who co-founded Miio Studio in Shenzhen with a Chinese partner.